skip to content

 Register via Meteor

-You must register your module choices and for an RDC online, via Meteor, by 24 October 2024 (for Michaelmas Term starters) or by 6 February 2025 (for Lent Term starters).
-If you cannot access Meteor, please email the Graduate Studies Office.
+You must register your module choice and for an RDC online, via Meteor, by 23 October 2025 (for Michaelmas Term starters) or by 5 February 2026 (for Lent Term starters).
+If you cannot access Meteor, please email the Postgraduate Office.
 You can change your choices freely up until this deadline, but this will not be possible after this date.
+Registering on METEOR will inform module leaders of your attendance; you do not need to contact them separately.

 Resources via Moodle